Programme for cooperative doctoral education between universities of applied sciences and universities

 In cooperation with the Christian Doppler Research Association (CDG).

-- Austrian universities according to UG 2002 (Universities Act 2002) and Austrian universities of applied sciences according to FHStG (Universities of Applied Sciences Studies Act)
+- Austrian universities according to UG 2002 (Universities Act 2002) and Austrian universities of applied sciences according to FHG (Universities of Applied Sciences Studies Act)

 - There is no limit on the number of applications a research institution (university or university of applied sciences) can submit.
 A research institution can thus submit multiple applications.